joshua-paypay/micrometer-batch-metric-issue-poc/README.md

 {"type":"count","count":1.0}
 ```

-## Potential Fixes
+## Fixes
-1. We can have an option to not do another `publish()` out of normal schedule on shutdown.
-Instead, wait until the next metric report on shutdown.
-2. When doing `publish()` out of normal schedule, see it as another step (different to normal step).
-So the count / timer will be zeroed.
-Don't know if this will affect behaviors in other metrics types.
-3. This might be fixed by https://github.com/micrometer-metrics/micrometer/pull/2519 ?
+1. (Updated) This can be fixed by https://github.com/micrometer-metrics/micrometer/pull/2519 with New Relic implements additional methods